vuanhson06/SMS-classification-project-GROUP-1-/README.md

 - Save the trained vectorizer using `joblib` as `artifacts/vectorizer.pkl`.

 ### 4.3 Model Training
-- Models used: **Support Vector Machine (SVM)** and optionally *Multinomial Naive Bayes or Logistic Regression*.
+- **Models used:** SVM, Multinomial Naive Bayes (MNB), Logistic Regression (LR).
-- Train the model on the training set and evaluate it on the testing set.
+- Train all models on the training set and evaluate on the testing set using Accuracy, Precision, Recall, and F1-score.
-- Evaluation metrics include: Accuracy, Precision, Recall, and F1-score.
+- Select the best model based on weighted F1-score. **Logistic Regression (LR)** is chosen.
-- Save the trained model as artifacts/spam_model.pkl.
+- Save the best model as `artifacts/spam_model.pkl`.

 ### 4.4 Web Application Deployment
 - The web interface is now implemented using **HTML + CSS + JavaScript**.